“So much more proactive than the previous company. On the ball - thinking in advance of things needing doing - very proactive.”

 “Many organisations and people provide the services that clients need.
 In my opinion, the differentiator is in the way those services are provided and to that extent, Kathy embodies the qualities that I have come to value from PSITL.
 Kathy is organised but not fussy; diligent but not dogmatic; persistent without being pushy and compliant in a pragmatic way.
 Whilst she takes ownership and drives issues forward, Kathy is a team player who uses her and her colleagues experience to provide services to her trustee client whilst working closely with those like me representing the sponsoring employer.
 She works collaboratively with advisers but constructively challenges the scope of services, fees and service standards whenever necessary and makes sure that member needs are always taken into account.
 I enjoy working with her and trust that she will deliver what is required by the trustee and the members they represent in a manner satisfactory to the sponsoring employer. ”

 A pension trustee board often comprises directors or senior employees of the scheme’s sponsoring employer.
-Every time a formal actuarial valuation is carried out, scheme funding negotiations often become difficult to manage as company appointed trustees become conflicted, especially those individuals who are responsible for making strategic or financial decisions on behalf of the sponsoring employer.
+Every time a formal actuarial valuation is carried out, scheme funding negotiations often become difficult to manage as company appointed trustees become conflicted, especially those who are responsible for making strategic or financial decisions on behalf of the scheme sponsor.